Our Family of Companies

 A 1099 is an Internal Revenue Service (IRS) tax form that reports income earned outside of traditional employment.
 Any entities that issue a 1099 have paid out non-employee compensation for work OR are using it to report distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc., in a taxable year.
 Such payments are referred to as “taxable events.”
 Non-taxable events such as qualified rollovers or a 1035 exchange must be reported to the IRS and may also trigger a 1099.

 There are several different types of 1099 forms used to report income to the IRS.
+For withdrawals from a retirement plan, IRA, profit sharing, annuity, or insurance contract, a Form 1099-R is used.
 Important sections of a 1099-R form include —

 Account number: Contract number.